rxv3774/WebCheckers/docs/DesignDoc.md

 :![Sign In Application Perspective Sequence Diagram](sign-in-from-perspective-of-application-sequence-diagram.png) _(Figure 7)_

+*Design Elements of PlayerLobby:*\
 We chose this design so that the responsibility of managing players is kept in a single, non-domain entity, following the principle of Pure Fabrication.
 This supports high-cohesion by keeping classes, like Player or GameCenter, small and with narrowly defined responsibilities.

+*GameCenter Component of Application Tier:*\
 GameCenter is responsible for managing the matches between players.
 A match can be created in GameCenter, at which point the match is stored and can be accessed by other related components.
 When a player wants to start a game with another signed-in player, the chosen player is checked to see if it is already in a match;
 if it is not, a match is created through GameCenter between the two players.
+This is an example of a Controller, because the GameCenter is beyond the UI and handles the creation of a game; more specifically, it does this by using methods in other classes such as Match.
 After the game is finished, or if a player resigns, GameCenter ends the match.
 This sequence of events involving GameCenter can be seen in the following diagram:

 :![Create A Match In GameCenter](create-a-match-in-game-center.png) _(Figure 8)_

+*Design Elements of GameCenter:*\
 Important to note about the design of GameCenter is the use of Information Expert.
 When the GameCenter checks if it contains a player, it loops through all of the matches and calls a method in Match that checks if the specific match contains the player.
 This is instead of calling get methods from Match and doing the comparison in GameCenter.
 This follows Information Expert because this concept states